 Natural Play Area (Parkhaven entrance)

-Owlexander's Tree Trek Nature Literature Trail (Rooks Mill entrance)
+Owlexander's Tree Trek Nature Literature Trail (Rooks Mill entrance, brown trail)

 Portable Restroom (Wilmington entrance)

 Restroom (Smith entrance)

 Bill Yeck Park was originally named Sugar Valley Park.
 The name was changed in 1996 in honor of William S. Yeck, the Father of the Park District.
 Bill's main interest was in nature parks and he spent a lot of time in this park.

 As you hike through the park, you may find evidence of what this area was like in the 1800's.
 Standing on the observation deck at Rooks Mill Lane, look across the creek to see the former location of the J. Murphy sawmill which was built around 1830.
 Look up at the flat area on the other side of the creek to see where the mill race used to power the mill was located.
 Hike the yellow trail and discover the Abner Stevens well and cabin site, once situated by a lost road that ran from Sugar Ridge Lane along the creek to the 1817 Neil-Tucker Grist Mill north of the Park.
 The well's above-ground wall was rebuilt in 1984.
 In the far northwest corner of the park is another abandoned well on the Thomas Miller property whose dwelling was located here in 1851.